ChemBioHTP/enzyhtp_doc/docs/source/sci_api_tutorial/armer.rst

 Please note that for QM and MD the `cluster_job_config`` is different.

-This example neatly encapsulates the end-to-end process from configuring and running MD simulations to performing targeted QM calculations, all managed via ARMer for efficient resource use in a high-performance computing environment.
+This example encapsulates the end-to-end process from configuring and running MD simulations to performing targeted QM calculations, all managed via ARMer for efficient resource use in a high-performance computing environment.

 Reference:
 Shao, Q., Jiang, Y., & Yang, Z. J. (2023).
 ENZYHTP computational directed evolution with Adaptive Resource Allocation.
 Journal of Chemical Information and Modeling, 63(17), 5650–5659. https://doi.org/10.1021/acs.jcim.3c00618